OpenTranslationBible/open-bible/en-GB/18.Job/md/job-22.md

 ## Job 22:22

-> Receive instruction from His mouth
+> Accept guidance from His mouth
-> and lay up His words in your heart.
+> and treasure His words in your heart.

 ## Job 22:23